vegafoundation/resonance-vega-infinite-aeea-continuum-2025/whitepaper/vega-infinite-aeea-continuum_la.md

 ## Executive Summary

-This white paper introduces **VEGA INFINITE AEEA CONTINUUM** as a conceptual framework within the Resonance Data and Quantum-Inspired Resonance Computing (QIRC) paradigm.
+This white paper introduces **VEGA Infinite AEEA Continuum** as a conceptual framework within the Resonance Data and Quantum-Inspired Resonance Computing (QIRC) paradigm.

-VEGA INFINITE AEEA CONTINUUM is not an implementation, algorithm, or product.
+VEGA Infinite AEEA Continuum is not an implementation, algorithm, or product.
 It is a theoretical contribution to meaning-based computation.

 ---

 ## 1. Introduction

 Modern AI systems excel at processing information but struggle to maintain meaning, insight, and wisdom over time.
-VEGA INFINITE AEEA CONTINUUM addresses this gap conceptually.
+VEGA Infinite AEEA Continuum addresses this gap conceptually.

 ---

 ## 2. Definition

-**VEGA INFINITE AEEA CONTINUUM** is defined as:
+**VEGA Infinite AEEA Continuum** is defined as:

 - A conceptual framework for meaning representation
 - Part of the Vega Continuum ecosystem